 Health and sustainability challenges for the baking industry

-Health and sustainability are hot topics for the baking industry, which is facing increasing pressure from consumers and authorities regarding the nutritional value and sustainability of its products.
+Health and sustainability are hot topics for the baking industry, which is facing increasing pressure from consumers and authorities on the nutritional value and sustainability of its products.

-This seminar provides an opportunity to network with other professionals from the industry and will be of interest to bakers, product developers, nutritionists, environmentalists, students and anyone interested in health and sustainability.
+The seminar will provide an opportunity to network with other professionals from the industry and will be of interest to bakers, product developers, nutritionists, environmentalists, students and anyone interested in health and sustainability.

 Our training team will be happy to help with any enquiry on +44(0)1386 842104 or at firstname.lastname@example.org.